 Inviting an International Visitor to Duquesne University

 Any academic department that plans to invite and sponsor international scholars to Duquesne must follow a procedure that is in accordance with U.S. Immigration Law.
 The Office of International Programs (OIP) at Duquesne is authorized to issue an immigration document called the DS-2019, to help visitor secure a J-1 Exchange Visitor visa.
 The authorization includes scholars who wish to visit as Professors, Research Scholars, Short-Term Scholars, Specialists and Students.
 (More information on these categories is provided below).

-We ask that you consider the following when seeking approval through your department chair and Dean when inviting a visiting scholar.
+We ask that you consider the following when seeking approval from your department chair and Dean when inviting a visiting scholar.

 Obtaining Human Resources Authorization - Background Check

 - For an exchange visitor who will be paid to work at the university, there must be a background check done through Human Resources.

 - Any unpaid visitor is not required to obtain the background check.

 - It is your responsibility as a faculty member to ensure that the Exchange Visitor is proficient in English and is able to function as a scholar in the United States and at Duquesne.